clement-nardi/pics-dl/README.md

-###Tired of spending 10 minutes each time you want to retrieve pictures from your camera?
+**Tired of spending 10 minutes each time you want to retrieve pictures from your camera?**
-###With PicsDL, you just plug your device, and... done!
+**With PicsDL, you just plug your device, and... done!**

 ##Main features:

-###* Retrieves pictures and videos from any type of device (camera, smartphone, memory card, USB stick, External Hard Drive).
+* Retrieves pictures and videos from any type of device (camera, smartphone, memory card, USB stick, External Hard Drive).
-###* All-automatic mode: simply plug the device and watch your pictures being downloaded and organized.
+* All-automatic mode: simply plug the device and watch your pictures being downloaded and organized.
-###* Organize and rename your files based on date/time and EXIF tags (such as camera brand/name, etc.)
+* Organize and rename your files based on date/time and EXIF tags (such as camera brand/name, etc.)
-###* Geo-tag the pictures
+* Geo-tag the pictures

+---

 The pics-dl project is composed of of two modules and has 3 dependencies: